mlange-42/yarner/examples/netlogo_odd/Rabies.nlogo.md

 ### Purpose

+The model simulates rabies in a spatially structured fox population.
 The original purpose of **the model** is to teach veterinarians in epidemiological modelling, in a hands-on course where they build this model.